hotwax/oms-documentation/documents/retail-operations/inventory-management/cycle-count/pending-review-count.md

 ## Close a count

 To close a count, click on the primary action button at the bottom of the screen.
 This will prompt you to confirm that the current count is ready to close.
 All open count items from the count will be rejected and the count will no longer be editable.
-Closed counts are shown in the “Closed counts” page
+Closed counts are shown in the “Closed counts” page.

+{% hint style="info" %} When an inventory is rejected by the fulfillment team in HotWax Commerce, the ATP of that product gets 0, while the QOH remains the Same.
+Once inventory is updated through the Cycle count app, the variance for both the QOH and ATP is recorded separately.
+For example, if the QOH of the inventory is 10 and the ATP is 0 due to order rejection, and during the inventory count the inventory available is 9 then the variance will be updated as -1 and +9 for QOH and ATP respectively.  {% endhint %}